Benjaminfad/Business-website/README.md

 # Business-website
-A platform that brings business enthusiast together
+A platform that brings business enthusiasts together